dr-developer1/voting/README.md

 truffle migrate
 ```
 > Running app
+####
-#### import an account from ganache to metamask and connect it
+Import an account from ganache to metamask and connect it.
-after this inn the terminal
+After this in the terminal :
 ```
 npm run dev
 ```